Taufikurrahman Saleh: DPR member

 Taufikurrahman was elected as a member of the People's Representative Council by PKB in the 1999 Indonesian legislative election.
 He won re-election in 2004 with 105,981 votes.
 During his time in the council, Taufikurrahman was assigned to different commissions for short periods of time.
 In 2005, Taufikurrahman was nominated as the regent of Lamongan with a running mate from the Golkar party, but lost in the election.

 In October 1999, Taufikurrahman was instructed by Matori Abdul Djalil, the party's chairman, to become a member of the preparation committee for the People's Consultative Assembly general session.
 The general session saw the election of Abdurrahman Wahid, PKB's main leader, as Indonesia's president.
 Shortly afterwards, Wahid appointed Taufikurrahman as the party's leader in parliament.

 Initially, relations between Wahid and Taufikurrahman were friendly, with Taufikurrahman defending Wahid's report in the parliament.
 However, at the beginning of 2008, during a split between Abdurrahman Wahid and deputy speaker from PKB Muhaimin Iskandar, Taufikurrahman sided with Muhaimin and registered himself as a candidate for the People's Representative Council from Muhaimin's side.
 Muhaimin won control of the party in late 2008, but Taufikurrahman failed to be reelected.

 Upon his retirement from the People's Representative Council, Taufikurrahman became active in Nahdlatul Ulama.
 He also continued his teaching career and wrote several books about education.

 Death

-Saleh died on 20 January 2023 in Lamongan, at age 73.
+Saleh died on 20 January 2023 in Surabaya, at age 73.
 He was buried two days later.